Should I soak wood before smoking

 No, you shouldn’t soak wood for smoking.
 Wet wood creates steam and white smoke, which can make your meat taste bitter.
 Dry wood burns clean, giving thin blue smoke that adds sweet flavor.
 I stopped soaking after ruining a batch of ribs.
 Use dry wood for better BBQ.

-If you must soak, 30-60 minutes is enough for chips.
-Longer doesn’t help, as wood only absorbs water on the surface.
+If you must soak (for gas-grill foil packets or plank cooking), 30-60 minutes is enough for chips.
+Longer doesn’t help, since wood only absorbs water on the surface.
 I tried soaking for hours once, and it just delayed my smoke.
-For grilling, soak chips briefly; for smoking, skip it.

 Hardwoods like hickory, oak, apple, or cherry work great.
 Apple is my go-to for pork, giving a sweet taste.
 Oak is good for brisket.
-Avoid softwoods like pine—they’re toxic for smoking.
-Check BBQ Brethren for more wood tips.
+Avoid softwoods like pine — they’re not suited for smoking meat.

 White smoke comes from wet wood or a cool fire.
 It makes food taste bitter.
 Use dry wood and keep your smoker at 225-250°F. I fixed this by switching to dry hickory chunks.
 Watch for thin blue smoke instead.

 Some folks soak wood in juice or wine for extra flavor.
 I tried apple juice once, but it didn’t add much taste and made steam.
 Stick to dry wood for clean smoke.
-If you want flavor, use a rub or marinade on the meat.
+If you want extra flavor, use a rub or marinade on the meat instead.

-For quick grilling on a gas grill, soaking chips in a foil packet can slow burning.
-I did this for chicken and got decent smoke.
-But for low-and-slow smoking, dry wood is better.
-It keeps your smoker hot and smoke clean.
+For quick grilling on a gas grill, soaking chips in a foil packet can slow burning enough to squeeze out some smoke flavor.
+I’ve done this for chicken and gotten decent results.
+But for low-and-slow smoking, dry wood is still better — it keeps your smoker hot and the smoke clean.

 Good smoke is thin and blue, almost invisible.
 It smells sweet and clean.
 White or black smoke is bad and makes food taste bad.
-I check my smoke every 30 minutes to ensure it’s blue.
-Adjust wood or heat if needed.
+I check my smoke every 30 minutes to make sure it’s blue, and adjust wood or heat if it isn’t.